 Our school fully recognises its responsibilities for child protection and safeguarding.
 All staff and governors have a full and active part to play in protecting and safeguarding the children in our care, and the child's welfare is our paramount concern.

-The Deputy DCPO's are Mr P Chambers and Mrs L Ward
+The Deputy DSL's are Mrs L Ward and Mrs S Lindley

 The Chair of Governors is Mrs A Webber

-The Designated Child Protection Governor is Mrs A Webber
+The Designated Safeguarding Governor is Mrs A Webber

 Promoting British Values Statement